rian39/notes/simondon_mode_tech_1989.md

 technical object, issue from abstract work of organisation of sub-ensembles, is theatre of certain number of relations of reciprocal causality.
 27

-difference btween technical object and object of science;  technical object is never fully concrete or known 35-36
+difference between technical object and object of science;  technical object is never fully concrete or known 35-36

 progress in technical object is discovery of functional synergies 37